Working 30 Hours/Week to Transform Themselves and the Community.

 Apply to Changing Voices.

-Young adults aged 17-24 who have been involved with the Justice System can apply to work in our ensemble.
-Join our dedicated family, make an hourly wage and make change in the community while you learn skills that will put you on the path to success.
+System-impacted youth (ages 17-24) can apply to work in our ensemble.
+Join our dedicated crew, make an hourly wage, and make a change in the community while you learn skills that will put you on the path to success.
 Apply online in just a few minutes.